Mail a CheckCCVSAR

 When a lost or injured person is threatened with bad weather or life-threatening injuries, time is of the essence.
 A well-trained and well-equipped rescue team buys us that time.
 Every second saved can save a life.

 Originally established as part of the Chelan County Sheriff’s Office, in 2016 CCVSAR became a registered 501(c)(3) non-profit organization.
-In 2016 alone, we responded to 28 incidents where someone in the backcountry was hurt, lost, or missing, and they needed potentially life-saving help.
-Our 60 members volunteered 3,282 hours in 2016, saving taxpayers over $77,000.
+We responded to approximately 40 incidents a year where someone in the backcountry was hurt, lost, or missing, and they needed potentially life-saving help.
+Our 60 members volunteered 5,500 hours in 2017, saving taxpayers over $140,000.

 How your donations are used